bernauby/micromanageme/index.md

 ### Support or Contact

 Having trouble with our website?
-Reach out to John using public PGP key!
+Reach out to John using his public PGP key!